-Injuries to the eye are the most common preventable cause of blindness, so when in doubt, err on the side of caution and call your doctor for help.
+Eye injuries are the most common preventable cause of blindness.
+While many minor eye irritations can be treated at home by flushing the eye with water, more serious injuries need medical attention.
+So when in doubt, err on the side of caution and call your doctor for help.

 If an object, such as a piece of glass or metal, is sticking out of the eye, take the following steps: